fashion-ai-dev/docs/docs/developer-guide/authentication.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 ---

-# API Authentication Guide
+# API Authentication - App Token

 Learn how to authenticate your requests to all Fashion.AI APIs using secure app tokens.